Lisoveliy/FractalTree/README.md

 # Fractal renderer on Gtk#
-Generator of fractal trees on Gtk#
+Drawer of fractal trees on Gtk# library

 # How to use: